The 5 Best Blue Mountains Day Trips From Sydney [2025 Reviews]

 • Duration: 10 hours

-• Includes: Transport to the Blue Mountains, entry to Scenic World, entry to Featherdale Wildlife Park, and river cruise
+• Includes: Transport to the Blue Mountains, Admission to Featherdale Wildlife Park, Leura Village, 3 rides at Scenic World (Cableway, Skyway, and Railway), Echo Point, Ferry cruise to Circular Quay

 A stop at Echo Point means you can enjoy stunning views over the Jamison Valley and the famous Three Sisters sandstone rock formation.